VerenaEna/ClassicArcadeGame/README.md

 Here you can play the game direct in the browser without downloading anything!
 Click in the following link to play: [<a href="[link to project gitpage .io]"></a>.]

 ## How to Play
-- The goal is to jump into the water.
+- The goal is to jump from the green grassfield into the water.

-- You can use the arrow keys on your keyboard or you move with the W - S - A - D
+- You can use the arrow keys on your keyboard or you move with W - S - A - D

-- Try to avoid the cockroaches and jump into the water.
+- Try to avoid a collision with the cockroaches and jump into the water.

 - If you reached the water, you get an Point and you can play again.
-If you collided with a cockroach, you loose your point!
+If you collide with a cockroach, you loose the point!

 ## Inspiration
 Collision function: https://stackoverflow.com/questions/2440377/javascript-collision-detection